peterthomassen/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 | CSYNC  |       1 | Delegation management  | (this document) |
 |        |   2-127 | Unassigned             |                 |
 |        | 128-255 | Reserved (private use) | (this document) |

+Requests to register additional entries MUST include the following fields:

+RRtype
+: Lists an RRtype that is defined for use.

+Scheme
+: The mode used for contacting the desired notification address

+Purpose
+: Use case description

+Reference
+: Location of specification or registration source

+Registration requests are to be recorded by IANA after Expert Review {{!RFC8126}}.
+The expert review should validate that the RRtype and Scheme do not conflict with any existing allocations.

 ## _dsync Underscore Name